amichnia/Swift-framework-with-private-ObjC-example/README.md

 ## Summary

-The example project is available on the github: [https://github.com/amichnia/Swift-framework-with-private-ObjC-example](https://github.com/amichnia/Swift-framework-with-private-ObjC-example)
+The example project is available on the GitHub: [https://github.com/amichnia/Swift-framework-with-private-ObjC-example](https://github.com/amichnia/Swift-framework-with-private-ObjC-example)

-The whole approach requires some manual work and forces to slightly redesign how you initialize your dependencies.
-You need to generate protocols, manually bridge it to objc, and also maintain factory along the way.
-But this is the only way so far to have Objective-C members truly internally exposed to the Swift code.
+The whole approach requires some manual work and forces to redesign how you initialize your dependencies slightly.
+You need to generate protocols, manually bridge it to ObjC, and also maintain factory along the way.
+However, this is the only way so far have genuinely internal Objective-C implementation and use it in the Swift code.

-> **Note:** In the example I used factory that allows you to register a type, and then I used init on that type.
+> **Note:** In the example, I used the factory that allows you to register a type, and then I used init on that type.
 You can play with this approach a bit.
 If you don't like to add inits to protocols, you can try to use closure/block as a factory: `static var createPrivateClass: (() -> MyPrivateClass)!`

 ### Thank you for reading

 If you liked it, feel free to 👏

+Special thanks to [Timothy Anderson](www.timothyandersondesign.com), for allowing me to use his illustrations in this article.